21 FAQs about redundancy

 It may be possible to pay any additional severance pay, above the SRP, without deduction of tax and NICs, but it will depend on the terms of the employment contract and any agreed terms of severance.
 Take legal advice.

 18. Our company normally gives generous redundancy pay.
 Our employees say they have a right to it this time.
 Do they?

 Possibly.
-The employees may be able to establish that an implied right to an enhanced redundancy payment has developed by custom and practice.
-Where employee benefits are described in company documents as 'discretionary' they may be held to be contractual entitlements because of the way they have been administered.
-This can make this a difficult area for employers.
+If the employee's contract states that they will receive enhanced redundancy payments, you are legally obliged to pay them.
+This is known as an ‘express’ right.
+Even if there is no clear, express right to enhanced redundancy payments, employees may be able to establish that an implied right to an enhanced redundancy payment has developed by custom and practice.
+If there is a history of enhanced redundancy payments being awarded by the company, this will support the employee’s argument.
+Even if such a benefit is described in company documents as purely 'discretionary'. it may be held to be a contractual entitlement because of the way the payments have been administered in the past.
+This can be a difficult area for employers.
 Take legal advice.

 19. Do we have to give redundancy pay to employees who have turned down alternative employment two miles away?